Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

-This example makes use of time series calculations to illustrate that the efficiency of transport through a disordered network, as modelled by an L-QSW, can be closely approximated as transport through an energetically disordered dimer\ :sup:`14`.
-A system of :math:`N` points randomly distributed in a unit sphere undergoing dipole-dipole is considered, leading to the potential,
+This example makes use of time series calculations to illustrate that the efficiency of transport through a disordered network, as modelled by an L-QSW, can be closely approximated as transport through an energetically disordered dimer\ :sup:`15`.
+A system of :math:`N` points randomly distributed in a unit sphere undergoing dipole-dipole interactions is considered, leading to the potential,

 .. math::